sahilrajput03/cssDesignTrail/README.md

 ### What is `:root` and why do we use it?

 `:root` css selector has the highest specificity, and we use it define global things, it could be vars or css properties.
+Also, using `:root` selector is just same as using `html` selector.

 ### What is `*` and why do we use it?